 As for vegetable juice, it may contain less sugar and calories than fruit juice.
 Though it usually has a high content of sodium which contributes to higher blood pressure and fluid retention.
 Vegetable juice also has less fiber than raw vegetables.

 For instance, whole grains can be beneficial in preventing heart disease by lowering cholesterol and blood pressure while improving glucose and insulin responses.
 These benefits are gained with the consumption of whole grains high in viscous fiber such as oats and barley.
 Yet, grains high in soluble fiber such as wheat only moderately lower glucose and blood pressure.
-Unfortunately, studies have shown grains to be beneficial only for those who are living a healthy lifestyle – not for those who need to lose weight.
+Unfortunately, studies have shown grains to be beneficial only for those who live an active lifestyle and are at maintenance weight – not for those who need to lose weight.

 In many cases, starchy foods contribute to insulin sensitivity and type 2 diabetes, as well as breast cancer in women, especially when eaten in excess.
 Recent studies have also shown that all starchy foods, both natural and processed, are likely to cause metabolic health damage to those who are predominantly sedentary and overweight.